sveniu/rib-examples/README.md

 * `debian-jessie-small`: A small ~62 MiB Debian Jessie image.
 Most of the build scripts are symlinks to the simple example above.

+* `debian-jessie-split`: Like the small profile, but the squashfs image is kept separate from the initrd.
+The init script supports networking and fetching of the squashfs image.

 [1]: https://github.com/sveniu/rib/
 [2]: https://github.com/dex4er/fakechroot/